-Updated November, 2019.
-This keto mashed cauliflower recipe is creamy, delicious and easy to make.
-At only 6 net carbs and 145 calories per serving, it makes the perfect low carb thanksgiving side dish.
+This Mashed Cauliflower recipe is creamy, delicious, and easy to make.
+At only six net carbs and 145 calories per serving, it makes the perfect low carb side dish.

-You can whip this recipe up in as little as 30 minutes, and you’ll have extra time to focus on your friends and family.
-Whether it’s a weeknight dinner or a holiday, you will appreciate the extra time!
-Okay, no more making you wait, let’s get you started with the best cauliflower mash ever!
+Whip this recipe up in as little as 30 minutes, and you’ll have extra time to focus on your friends and family.
+Whether it’s a weeknight dinner or a holiday, you will appreciate the extra time saved!
+Okay, no more making you wait; let’s get you started with the best cauliflower mash ever!

 Step One: Boil frozen cauliflower with a pinch of salt for around 20 minutes.

-Step Two: Drain cauliflower and set aside.
-Melt the butter over medium heat and add in the garlic and saute.
+Step Two: Drain the cauliflower and set it aside.
+Melt the butter over medium heat, add in the garlic and sauté.

 Step Three: Pour in the heavy cream and continue to stir.

 Step Four: Place the cauliflower in the pan.
-Cream the keto cauliflower with an immersion blender, sprinkle with salt, pepper, and top with chives.
+Cream it with an immersion blender, sprinkle with salt, pepper, and top with chives.
 Add extra butter on top when you are ready to serve.

 Can you believe it’s that easy?
 I wasn’t kidding when I said it didn’t take a lot of work.
 Most of your time spent is boiling the water.

 I can’t help it; I love to try new things with even the most classic recipes.
 I’m a foodie at heart and enjoy creating new flavors.
-Here are some ideas that you can try out when making this keto mashed cauliflower:
+Here are some ideas to try out:

-- Cheese – If you love loaded cauliflower casserole you can appreciate that a little sprinkle of cheese on top takes it to a new level.
-You can toss it in the oven at 350 degrees for 10-15 minutes to allow time for the cheese to melt.
+- Cheese – If you love a loaded cauliflower casserole, you will appreciate that a little sprinkle of cheese on top takes it to a new level.
+Toss it in the oven at 350 degrees for 10-15 minutes to allow time for the cheese to melt.
 So good!

-- Red Onions – If you’re looking to add some extra nutrients and flavor, toss in a few red onions and you’ll be in for a special treat.
+- Red Onions – If you’re looking to add some extra nutrients and flavor, toss in a half cup of chopped red onions, and you’ll be in for a special treat.

-- Cream Cheese – Sometimes I like to make the keto-friendly mashed cauliflower even creamier.
+- Cream Cheese – Sometimes, I like to make the mashed cauliflower even creamier.
 Don’t go crazy, but adding in one or two tablespoons takes it to the next level of deliciousness.
-Watch the calories though.
-This extra will add more the dish.
+Watch the calories, though.
+This extra will add more to the dish.

 - Sour Cream – If you find yourself out of heavy cream and you still want to enjoy some cauliflower without hitting the market, don’t worry!
-You can easily exchange the heavy cream for some sour cream.
+Exchange the heavy cream for some sour cream.
 It’s super flavorful too!

-Yes, you can use fresh cauliflower instead of frozen if you want.
+Yes, you can use fresh cauliflower instead of frozen.
 I prefer frozen because then I don’t have to worry about chopping it.
-I love saving time, and prefer to have it pre-chopped.
+I love saving time and prefer to have it pre-chopped.
 Life can be busy, so the more shortcuts I have, the better, right?

 You’ll find that cauliflower, when cooked, has a very mild flavor.
 It takes on the flavors of the other ingredients in the recipe.
 When you make this, you may be surprised to know that it tastes incredibly similar to mashed potatoes.
 Don’t take my word for it; try it yourself!
 I have even used it as a substitute for rice in this Cauliflower Fried Rice recipe.